 If you buy something that comes on a whitewood pallet by default, it now belongs to you.
 You could immediately turn around and sell it or break it apart and turn it into furniture.
 Whatever you want, you own it.

 Many companies will sell their whitewood pallets to a recycling company for repair or redistribution.
-This resale market is a lucrative one; because of the sheer number of pallets with no reoccurring fees, it is a popular option for many companies.
+This resale market is a lucrative one; because of the sheer number of pallets with no recurring fees, it is a popular option for many companies.

 Pallet recyclers only purchase whitewood pallets, as transporting pooled pallets would yield minimal profits.
 Similarly, pooled pallet companies have no incentive to collect other pallet types.
 With this duality, these companies would actually charge grocers to take away mixed stacks.